hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 ```

 ## TG-500

+The TG-500 (rack version of the SY-85) is weird because it uses **2 edit buffers**: one for voices and one for drums.

+- If you select a normal voice and ask for the drum edit buffer you won't get any response
+- You have to select the right edit buffer given the current patch
+- How to know if the current patch is a voice or a drum ?
+  - Voice 63 is ALWAYS a drum. that's all.
+  - Voices from 0-62 are regular voices

 | Bulk request type | Identifier   | memory type       | memory number |
 | ----------------- | ------------ | ----------------- | ------------- |